bediger4000/squava/README.md

 You enter 2 digits in the range 0 to 4, with a space or spaces between them.
 The computer ponders, announces its move, and displays the board.
 Human plays 'O', computer plays 'X'.

+You can have the computer go first:

+    ./squava -C
+	My move: 2 2
+       0 1 2 3 4
+    0  _ _ _ _ _
+    1  _ _ _ _ _
+    2  _ _ X _ _
+    3  _ _ _ _ _
+    4  _ _ _ _ _
+    Your move:

+I find that a typical game has two phases: opening, where there's up to 5 pieces on the board.
+A midgame, where you try to win by getting 4-in-a-row, while keeping the computer from getting 4-in-a-row.
+Rarely, you can get to a third phase, an end game, where no 4-in-a-row is possible, and the goal becomes to avoid losing by being forced into 3-in-a-row.

+You can see the end game taking place by running two instances of `squava` in two `xterms`.
+Start one as `./squava -C`.
+It will chose a move first.
+Type that move into the second instance, which expects the "human" to move first.